pasadinhas/oauth-4-laravel/README.md

 $fb = OAuth::consumer('Facebook');
 ```

-Optionally, add a second parameter with the URL which the service needs to redirect to, otherwise it will redirect to the current URL.
+Optionally, add a second parameter with the URL which the service needs to redirect to.
+Otherwise it will look in the the config file for an option `redirect_url`.
+If that configuration is not present, it will redirect to the current URL.

 ```php
 $fb = OAuth::consumer('Facebook','http://url.to.redirect.to');